JvanKatwijk/qt-dab/README.md

 Step 1:

-	Install required libraries, see section 5.5.3 (page 29) of the manual.
+	Note that the sources for 4.4.2 are now in the subdirectory qt-dab-4 Install required libraries, see section 5.5.3 (page 29) of the manual.
 	It turns out that in recent versions of Debian (and related) distributions the lib *qt5-default* does not exist as as separate library.